yay218/RecognizingQuantityName/README.md

 Recognizing Quantity Names for Tabular Data
 ==========

-This is the Python code for recognizing quantity names for tabular data.
+This is the datasets and Python code for recognizing quantity names for tabular data.

 Prepare for the Dataset
 ------------------------